How Was the Horse Viewed in the 1800s?

 In this Write Horses Right video on the Historical American Horse we talk about how the outlook of horsemen in previous centuries might differ from how we see horses today.
 We discuss Horse Whisperers of old and some lethal superstitions surrounding people who talked with horses.

-Here are the notes from the video:
+Following the video are the notes from the video:

 Modern horse lovers want to bond with their animals and form a partnership.
 They want a relationship.
 A current trend is to focus on the horse's emotional health.